gyepisam/redux/README.md

 will fetch, build and install redux into a $GOBIN directory.
 To complete the installation, run the command:

-    $ sudo redux install
+    $ redux install links

-which installs the associated links to the binary and the man pages.
-Either or both can be installed in different locations by setting the $BINDIR or $MANDIR environment variables.
+which installs the associated links to the binary.
+By default, the links are created in the same directory as the executable, but this can be changed with the environment variable: $BINDIR.

+The redux man page documentation can be installed with the command

+    $ sudo `which redux` install man

+The man page destination can be set with the $MANDIR environment variable to avoid having to use sudo.

 See 'redux help install' for details.

 redux supports the following commands: